tmlmt/milk-tracker/README.md

 - Reminders for daily intake of vitamins
 - See latest three days trends in graphs
 - See daily stats in a table
+- Keep a log of daily memories

 ## Backlog

-- Keep a log of daily observations
 - Edit and delete any meal

+## Tried without satisfactory result

-- Prediction of next meal's time and duration
+- Prediction of next meal's time and duration (Facebook Prophet couldn't really predict accurately -- see https://github.com/tmlmt/milk-tracker/issues/15.
+Perhaps additional metadata would help, or another algorithm may be more addapted)

 ## Self-hosting